omarkmu/pz-omichat/docs/sandbox-options/languages.md

 Up to 1000 languages can be specified.
 The first language in the list will be treated as the default language player characters speak.

-Translations for each language's name can be specified by defining a `UI_OmiChat_Language_[Language]` string (e.g., `UI_OmiChat_Language_English`).
-If the translation is absent, the language name will be used as-is regardless of the in-game language.

-The default languages have translations provided by the mod, in all languages for which the mod has translations.
+Server operators can define [translations](../customization/strings.md#roleplay-languages) for the language names.
-In addition to the default languages, translations are included for the following languages:
+In addition to the default languages, translations are provided by the mod for the following languages:

 - Arabic
 - Bengali